Nigeria - Market ChallengesNigeria - Market Challenges

 While Nigeria offers U.S. firms export opportunities in many sectors, it can pose some daunting challenges including the high cost of doing business in Nigeria, the need to duplicate essential infrastructure, the threat of crime and associated need for security countermeasures, corruption, the lack of effective judicial due process, and nontransparent economic decision making, especially in government procurement.
 Clearance of goods at ports can be slow, cumbersome, and highly bureaucratic.
 Reports indicate that corruption and congestion remain major issues at ports.

-To mitigate these challenges, U.S. companies seeking to do business in Nigeria are expected to do so with incorporated companies or otherwise incorporate their subsidiaries locally.
-U.S. firms are strongly encouraged to appoint and work with competent local partners and seek the assistance of experienced commercial lawyers.
+To mitigate these challenges, U.S. companies seeking to do business in Nigeria are encouraged to do so with incorporated companies or otherwise incorporate their subsidiaries locally.
+U.S. firms seeking to do so should appoint and work with competent local partners and seek the assistance of experienced commercial lawyers.

 Major U.S. ICT companies operating in Nigeria have pushed back strongly against several of the measures in those guidelines.
 The American businesses have also recommended applying a coordinated approach to revising the local content requirements to encourage economic growth.
 In November 2015, the NITDA informed U.S. ICT companies that it would not require in-country ICT manufacturing but would continue to request meeting capacity building targets.